 - MEncoder (which is part of the MPlayer package, for versions \<2.x), for concatenating the slides (in theory FFMPEG can do this, but so far I haven't been able to make that work properly).

 - SoX, for audio normalisation and dynamic range compression.
 An alternative would be to use vLevel.

 - Nero AAC encoder, for recompressing the audio after processing by SoX.
-An alternative would be to use FAAC.
+An alternative would be to use FAAC or FFMPEG.
 Of course, recompression could also be done using another codec (e.g. MP3, using LAME).

 - ImageMagick, for combining the slide-images into a nice PDF-file.

 This is what the script does:

 - Take the URL apart, and use it to download the manifest.js file

 - Parse the manifest, get presentation info, figure out the video and slide URLs and store the time-offset of each slide